Meet the Vagus Nerve

 Breathe

 One of the main ways that you can stimulate the healthy function of the vagus nerve is through deep, slow belly breathing.
-A Breathwork class like one offered by Karen Kelly is an easy way to (re)learn full breathing to trigger the parasympathetic nervous system, and turn the dial down on cortisol.
-This breathing exercise is goof everyone, even children:
+Breathwork is an easy way to (re)learn full breathing to trigger the parasympathetic nervous system, and turn the dial down on cortisol.
+This breathing exercise is good for everyone, even children:

 - Lie on your back, place one hand on your chest, and the other on your belly.